 The former artillery lieutenant had reached the height of his power and wanted to follow in the footsteps of the monarchs who came before him by setting up residence at Fontainebleau.
 He viewed this immense residence as a key location to establish his legitimacy.
-He redesigned the gardens, luxuriously rearranged the Grand Apartments and restored customs that ruled life under the monarch.
+He redesigned the gardens, luxuriously rearranged the Grand Appartements and restored customs that ruled life under the monarchy.
 The former King’s Bedroom became the Throne Room and from then on Imperial symbols and monarchist emblems existed side by side.

-Room after room, portraits, busts and art objects represent his family members, dignitaries and officers of the Empire.
-Many people who Napoleon put on the throne of European kingdoms and entrusted to them in the administration of these countries.
+Room after room, portraits, busts and artworks representing his family members, dignitaries and officers of the Empire are displayed.
+The many people whom Napoleon put on the throne of European kingdoms and entrusted with the administration of these countries.
 There are more than 700 works in total and most of them were commissioned to serve the Emperor’s political aims by narrating the dazzling Napoleonic epic.